EventStore/documentation/docs/getting-started/introduction.md

 To learn more about KurrentDB's role in a data pipeline, [click here](/getting-started/evaluate/data-pipeline.md).
 :::

-Application developers can leverage EventStoreDB’s granular events to build real-time, distributed enterprise applications and break down tightly coupled systems.
+Application developers can leverage KurrentDB's granular events to build real-time, distributed enterprise applications and break down tightly coupled systems.
 Events are typically simpler, self-contained, and independent.
 Unlike the tables and rows in traditional databases that are often interdependent with various functions.

 ::: details Use Case: Modernize Legacy Systems